cgoehl/deluge-midi/README.md

 # DelugeMidi

 This project creates MIDI-Mappings for [Synthstrom Deluge](https://synthstrom.com/product/deluge/) to be controlled by [LaunchControl XL](https://novationmusic.com/en/launch/launch-control-xl).
+Support for other controllers exists, but is undocumented and untested.

 Features:
 - Update Deluge Songs on SD-Card to include MIDI mappings for: